andreasCanSee/stock-reports-ai/README.md

     npm run dev
     ```
     This command starts the Svelte development server, making the frontend accessible through a web browser.
+    - In some environments, you might need to use `sudo` to start the development server, especially if it requires to bind to a privileged port or if there are permission-related issues.
+If so, use `sudo npm run dev`.
+However, be cautious with sudo as it grants elevated privileges.

 ### Accessing the Application